Iraq–Yugoslavia relations

 Iraq–Yugoslavia relations were historical foreign relations between Iraq and the former Yugoslavia.
 Iraq established diplomatic relations with the Socialist Federal Republic of Yugoslavia in 1958.
 Josip Broz Tito visited Iraq in August 1967 and again in February 1979.

-Yugoslavia became a major arms exporter to Iraq under Saddam Hussein and provided weapons to Iraq during the Iran-Iraq War.
-Yugoslav foreign policy, with its prominent role in the Non-Aligned Movement, perceived Iran–Iraq War to be highly delicate issue due to conflicting national and multilateral interests and values.
+Yugoslavia became a major arms exporter to Iraq under Saddam Hussein and provided weapons to Iraq during the Iran–Iraq War.
+Yugoslav foreign policy, with its prominent role in the Non-Aligned Movement, perceived the Iran–Iraq War to be highly delicate issue due to conflicting national and multilateral interests and values.
 Yugoslav Federal Secretary of Foreign Affairs became unusually silent on the issue as it was clear to Belgrade that Iraq was the aggressor but due to pressure from the Yugoslav People's Army circles was not ready to condemn Saddam Hussein.
 At the time Iraq was the biggest Yugoslav trade partner in the Third World.
 Yugoslavia also sent engineers to Iraq during the 1980s to construct numerous bunkers for the Iraqi regime which would be used during the Gulf War.